-5/30/2023 – Following a two-week long trial, a Winnebago County jury has returned a unanimous verdict in favor of Rapoport Weisberg Sims & VanOverloop client in the amount of $4,000,000.00 for the wrongful death of a 51-year-old woman due to medical malpractice.
+5/30/2023 – Following a two-week long trial, a Winnebago County jury has returned a unanimous verdict in favor of Rapoport Sims Perry & VanOverloop client in the amount of $4,000,000.00 for the wrongful death of a 51-year-old woman due to medical malpractice.

 The verdict is the second-largest medical malpractice wrongful death verdict ever in Winnebago County.